smartcontractkit/seth/README.md

 tracing_level = "reverted"
 ```

-Additionally you can also enable saving all decoding/tracing information to JSON files with:
+Additionally, you can also enable saving all decoding/tracing information to JSON files with:
 ```
 trace_to_json = true
 ```